Pepcoders/Data-Science-February/README.md

-## Data Science January
+## Data Science February

-This repo contains codes of Data Science Batch started in January.
+This repo contains codes of Data Science Batch started in February.